 - Registered UK charity Cochlear reveal the warning signs of deafness in children and the impact it will have, in addition to offering advice on the next steps that should be taken.

 - Scope offers plenty of advice on how to help a deaf child to reach their full potential.

-- The National Deaf Children’s Society has a wealth of information, including tips for schools to assist deaf children, in addition to acting as a pivotal support source.
+- The National Deaf Children’s Society also has a wealth of information, including tips for schools to assist deaf children, in addition to acting as a pivotal support source.
 Whilst this society are based in the UK, there is a US-based counterpart in the form of the American Society for Deaf Children, which again offers a vast range of advice of actions that can be undertaken.